electroponix/hugo-jw/content/posts/begin-the-begin.md

 ## Begin the Begin

 I've been working on changing up my "infrastructure".

 I'm transitioning away from the grandfathered Cloudsites setup that we've been using for 15 years or so.

 Also added in the mix is github deployment via ionos.

-To get things rolling, I dusted off the old blog and hooked it up to a workflow.
+To get things rolling, I dusted off the old Hugo blog and hooked it up to a workflow.

+I've always liked Hugo and it was the first template.

+Had to lose all the STLduJournals, because TWITTER IS BROKEN and it wasn't generating pages with embeds in them.

+Oh, well.

 Much more to come.